 For the exterior, I did a version of my original Rosette Cake.

 Once you have added the flour to the wet ingredients you want to be very gentle with the batter.
-You could even remove the bowl from the stand mixer and mix all dry ingredients in by hand!
+I recommend removing the bowl from the stand mixer and mix all dry ingredients in by hand.

 If you do not want to add pineapple, you can add 1/4 more oil and omit the pineapple.
 You can also make other substitutions or changes like adding sweetened coconut (1/4 cup should do!) or using a little brown sugar.

 Allow the cakes to cool completely before assembling the cake.
 I like to use a chilled cake for assembly and room-temperature frosting.
 You may need to level your cake prior to assembly.
 (Get detailed instructions on that here.)

 BONUS: One way to make this cake AMAZING (and for the 21+ crowd) is to plump up your raisins in rum or brandy.

 Cream Cheese Frosting